The world is huge

 Get a taste of Acadian culture in New Brunswick at the Village Historique Acadien, which offers a collection of historical buildings — including farmhouses, a lobster hatchery and a grist mill — dating back as far as 1770.
 At the Theriault General Store, you can buy period items such as porcelain dolls and cast-iron frying pans.

-Le Pays de la Sagouine, in the town of Bouctouche, is a recreated Prohibition-era fishing village where visitors can tour the buildings, dine on traditional dishes, and enjoy musical and theatrical performances from a cast of Acadian characters.
+Le Pays de la Sagouine, in Bouctouche, is a recreated Prohibition-era fishing village where visitors can tour the buildings, dine on traditional dishes, and enjoy musical and theatrical performances from a cast of Acadian characters.
 You may even learn to play the wooden spoons!
 (Note that performances run throughout the warmer months, and most are in French.)

-Swim with Beluga Whales
+10. Swim with Beluga Whales in Manitoba

 Churchill, Manitoba, is famous for polar bear sightings, but if you’re looking for a truly up-close-and-personal animal encounter, why not jump into the water and swim with the bears’ Arctic neighbor, the beluga whale?